Bernd das Brot: Production

 Similarly, Krappweis himself served as archetype for Chili the Sheep, who - just like Krappweis himself in his earlier years - gets on people's nerves with nonsensical stunts, while Briegel the Bush was modeled after a further producer of the series, Michael Briegel.
 He, too, is said to have a predisposition for wreaking havoc - according to an anecdote, he once set fire to an office computer.

-The actual character designs of Bernd and Briegel are the work of cartoonist Georg Graf von Westphalen.
-Bernd is played and voiced by the puppeteer Jörg Teichgraeber.
+The completed character designs of Bernd and Briegel are the work of cartoonist Georg Graf von Westphalen.
+Bernd is played and voiced by puppeteer Jörg Teichgraeber.